klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/USER.md

 ## Known restrictions

--   We do already mount the Slurm tools in the container.
-However, they do not yet function and it is not clear if this is fixeable.

 -   `PrgEnv-aocc` is not provided by the container.
 The ROCm version is taken from the system and may not be the optimal one for the version of the PE.